CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Dynamic Concurrent Data Structure Cleaning

-Moreover, the old incoming edges to $w_x $ are present, but pointing to $y$ instead of $x$.
-We call these edges \textbf{\emph{random edges}}, where the randomness comes from the workload.
-We experimentally confirm (\autoref{subsubsec:ablation_random_edge_contamination}) that these random edges do not significantly hurt the quality of the index, since \algoname{GreedyBeamSearch} naturally avoids exploring extremely far away nodes, and \algoname{RobustPrune} naturally removes edges that are less useful when the degree bound is exceeded.
+When a new data point $y$ is inserted, if $w_x$ has been \algoname{Consolidate}d $C$ times, then \textit{\algoname{RobustInsertData} can turn $w_x$ into $w_y$, representing $y$ directly}. $\algoname{RobustInsert}(w_y)$ then uses $y$ in its distance computations and neighbor selection.
+The resulting $IN(w_y)$ contains both new in-neighbors from $\algoname{RobustInsert}(w_y)$ and the remaining nodes from $IN(w_x)$.
+We call the remaining incoming edges from $IN(w_x)$ \textbf{\emph{random edges}}, with the randomness coming from the workload.
+We experimentally confirm that these random edges do not hurt the quality of the index, since \algoname{GreedySearch} naturally avoids exploring nodes that are far away, and \algoname{RobustPrune} naturally removes edges that are not useful.
 We call this technique \textbf{\textit{semi-lazy cleaning}}.

+\myparagraph{\textbf{Algorithm}} \Cref{algorithm:clean_dynamic_beam_search} lists \algoname{CleanDynamicSearch}, the full algorithm with on-the-fly consolidation and semi-lazy memory cleaning, combined with the methods proposed in ~\Cref{section:bridge}.
+Apart from the bookkeeping for the best-first search and \algoname{GuidedBridgeBuild}, we now also need the array $H$, which encodes the tombstone and consolidation count information (Line~\ref{line:cdbs_h_init}).
+For all live nodes $w$, we have $H(w) = -1$, and for all replaceable nodes, we have $H(w)=-2$.
+For tombstoned nodes $w$, $H(w)$ tracks the number of consolidations that have been performed for them, and is non-negative.
+The code to modify $H$ uses \emph{compare-and-swap (CAS)}, which takes three arguments---a memory location $x$, an expected old value \emph{old}, and a desired new value \emph{new}.
+It atomically does the following: reads the value of $x$, if it is equal to \emph{old}, then writes \emph{new} to $x$ and returns \emph{true}; otherwise, leaves $x$ unchanged and returns \emph{false}.

+During the best-first search, after the current best node $w$ is selected to be explored and marked as explored (Lines~\ref{line:cdbs_explore_1}--\ref{line:cdbs_explore_2}), for each neighbor $u$ of $w$, if $u$ is a tombstone and has been consolidated for at least $C$ times, $u$ is marked replaceable and is available to represent a new point (Line~\ref{line:cdbs_free}) via setting $H(u) = -2$.
+On Lines~\ref{line:cdbs_free}--\ref{line:cdbs_record_tree}, $w$ is explored, adding its unvisited out-neighbors to the frontier and recording them as its children in the search tree $\calT$.
+If any of these children are tombstoned nodes, the algorithm performs $\algoname{CleanConsolidate}(w)$ (\Cref{algorithm:clean_consolidation}), consolidating the neighborhoods of all of $w$'s deleted out-neighbors with $w$'s neighborhood, incrementing $H$ for the out-neighbors involved to record the consolidation, and pruning as appropriate (Lines~\ref{line:cdbs_consolidate}--\ref{line:cdbs_consolidate2}).

+For queries that are performance-sensitive (i.e., not training queries), \algoname{GuidedBridgeBuild} is not called.
+Performance-sensitive queries still perform on-the-fly consolidation.